-4.2 Career Counseling Club
+5.2.
+Career Counseling Club

-The process for the career counseling club is underway.
-Hopefully, within a few months, the club will begin its activities.
+Recently the Political Science Department Career Counseling Club has been established.
 Students shall get different advices and directions for preparing themselves for the job market from this club.
 The department shall invite regularly experts, motivational leaders, successful alumni of the department placed in government and private positions as guest speakers.
 Active participation in the club will help the students to decide their life goals and chalk out their plans for job hunting.
 This club is linked with the Central Career Counseling Centre of the university.